senocids/clash-premium-installer/README.md

 Simple clash premiun core installer with full tun support for Linux.

 ### Note for this fork

+This fork will not be maintained any more.
 Please notice that for a fresh raspbian, uncomment the following lines in file: `scripts/setup-tun.sh`.
 ```sh